sclamons/surface_crns/README.md

 To use the simulator directly, yourself, first install this package, as described under "Installation".
 This will install an executable script SurfaceCRNQueueSimulator, which you can run directly from the command line with ``SurfaceCRNQueueSimulator -m <manifest_file>``, where ``<manifest_file>`` is the name of a valid manifest file (see below).
 We have provided several example manifests in the ``examples`` folder.
 Please note that some of these manifests use information from other files in the ``examples`` folder.
 The easiest way to use these examples is to copy the entire folder.

 You can also run the simulator from a Python script.
-To run a surface CRN specified in a file "example_manifest.txt", you would run:
+To run a surface CRN specified in a file "example_manifest.txt", you would run (in your Python terminal or script)

 ``from surface_crns import SurfaceCRNQueueSimulator SurfaceCRNQueueSimulator.simulate_surface_crn("example_manifest.txt")``